SamuelEarl/rust-notes/README.md

 cargo run
 ```

-`cargo run` will build and run a project.
+`cargo run` will compile your program and run it.
 This command will find the executable file and run it, which is the same as running it manually by running `./target/debug/<executable_file>` in your terminal.

 NOTE: You do _not_ have to run `cargo build` before running `cargo run`